Academic Requirements

 Alpha Sigma Lambda

-Membership is open by invitation to students who have earned at least 75 credits, including a minimum of 45 credits at Rutgers-Camden.
+Membership is open to students who have earned at least 75 credits, including at least 45 credits at Rutgers-Camden.
 Students must have a 3.5 or better cumulative grade-point average.
 There is a fee to join this national honor society.
 Generally, only the students attending the Rutgers-Camden satellite campuses (School 64) are eligible.

 Departmental Honor Societies